-Kelly McPartland joined the Columbia’s assistant women’s lacrosse coach in September 2015.
-Currently a member of the U.S. Women’s National Lacrosse team, McPartland arrives to Morningside Heights fresh off her standout career as a midfielder at the University of Maryland.
+Kelly McPartland became Columbia’s assistant women’s lacrosse coach in September 2015.
+Currently a member of the U.S. Women’s National Lacrosse Team, McPartland arrived to Morningside Heights fresh off her standout career as a midfielder at the University of Maryland.

-As a junior she scored a goal in all but two games with a season total of 61 goals and a team leading 94 points en route to the 2014 national crown.
-As a senior, she served as team captain leading the Terrapins in defending their National Championship.
+As a junior, she scored a goal in all but two games with a season-total of 61 and a team-leading 94 points en route to the 2014 national crown.
+As a senior, she served as team captain, leading the Terrapins in defending their national championship title.
 McPartland also earned a spot on the 2015 NCAA All-Tournament Team.

-Along with two National Championships, three ACC Conference Championships, a Big-10 Conference Championship and several individual honors earned on the field, McPartland arrives to Columbia with a ton of experience mentoring from the sideline.
+Along with two national championships, three ACC Conference Championships, a Big-10 Conference Championship, and several individual honors, McPartland arrived at Columbia with a ton of experience mentoring from the sideline.

-From 2010-2012 she coached and trained the Long Island Yellow Jackets, working with girls ages 10-16.
-The Farmingdale, New York native currently works as a 1v1 personal lacrosse trainer with high school girls, teaching them offensive and defensive fundamentals and skills.
+From 2010-2012 she coached and trained the Long Island Yellow Jackets, working with girls aged 10-16.
+The Farmingdale, New York native currently works as a 1-on-1 personal lacrosse trainer with high school girls, teaching them offensive and defensive fundamentals and skills.

-McPartland is a 2015 graduate of Maryland University, earning a B.S. in hearing and speech sciences.
+McPartland is a 2015 graduate of the University of Maryland, earning a B.S. in hearing and speech sciences.